aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 Once you are done, hit Save.

-## 9. Configure Lambda function predictive-maintenance-advanced to receive data from sensors
+## 9. Configure Lambda function to read data from sensors

 Once your Lambda function is deployed on Greengrass Group, in order for the Lambda to start receiving data from sensors, you need to create a subscription from the Iot-Sensor and the Local Shadow service to the lambda function.